szaimen/Nextcloud-NAS-Guide/README.md

 1. From the `SMB-server Main Menu` select `Open the SMB-user Menu`
 1. Choose `Add a SMB-user`
 1. Enter the **name** of the user that you want to create.
 Recommended is to just use the forename of that person.
-1. Type in a difficult **password** for that user and store it at a safe place
+1. Type in a difficult **password** for that user and store it at a safe place<br>
+(Difficult password means at least 16 characters long, containing small and tall letters, digits and special characters)
 1. The user should be successful created now
 1. Choose to **create** a Nextcloud user with the **same credentials**
 1. A Nextcloud user should be successfully created now

-**Now repeat that procedure until all users from your list are created**
+**Now repeat that procedure until all users from your list are created** (If you are done, please don't close the script!
+You will need it again in the next step!)
 </details>

 ### How to create SMB-shares and mount it to Nextcloud in one go?